 We take a look at the infectious new single from Paris’s own Disco DJ and Producer, Jean Tonique

 Sacré bleu, Monsieur Tonique.
 There must be something in the French waters as of late to account for all this fantastic electronic music we’ve been hearing from over the pond.
-If you don’t want to take my word for it, then you only need look to groups and artists such as Daft Punk, Justice, Les Loups and Dimitri from Paris for your evidence.
-Parisian resident Jean Tonique is certainly no exception, and not a day has gone by in the past week where his latest track ‘Something to Talk About’ has failed to rattle and shake the household.
+You only need look to groups and artists such as Daft Punk, Justice, Les Loups and Dimitri from Paris for your evidence; Parisian resident Jean Tonique is certainly no exception.
+Not a day has gone by in the past week where his latest track ‘Something to Talk About’ has failed to rattle and shake the household.

 Versatility is, without question, a well-developed skill within Jean’s production capabilities.
 The man can churn out upbeat, punchy and groovy tracks, but equally has no problem with those of a moodier, darker nature (see ‘What you wanna do’ from his 2015 ‘You’ EP).
 In that sense, it can be tricky to pin Tonique’s work into any one particularly genre.
 Luckily, ‘Something to talk about’ is well-within the confines of funky Nu-Disco and makes an excellent addition to the TFSR Funkin’ Donuts repertoire.

 The track kicks off with light and melodic vocals from Keyone Starr alongside a strong funky synth baseline, not dissimilar from those commonly used by our all-time favourite neo-funk group Tuxedo (if you haven’t already, check out ‘Love Like That – Tux ReFux’ for an idea of what we’re talking about:)